chengkaip168/lmbCapital/README.md

 # LMB Capital

-Showcase website for LMB Capital — a private investment firm focused on acquiring and growing durable, cash-flowing businesses and commercial real estate in select U.S. markets.
+Showcase website for LMB Capital, a private investment firm focused on acquiring and growing durable, cash-flowing businesses and commercial real estate in select U.S. markets.

 The site serves as a digital business card presenting the firm's investment focus, approach, team, and market coverage.
-No backend or database — fully static.
+Developed by Hamana.studio

 ## Tech Stack